ShadhaMariyam/A-Transfer-Learning-Approach-For-Restaurant-Review-Using-Facial-Emotions/README.md

 This data is processed to identify emotional states.
-Our deep learning model is trained on a diverse dataset of facial expressions and associated sentiment labels to ensure high accuracy and robustness.The system’s outputs provide restaurant managers with real-time insights into customer emotions, enhancing their ability to respond promptly to service issues and improve overall dining experiences.
+Our deep learning model is trained on a diverse dataset of facial expressions and associated sentiment labels to ensure high accuracy and robustness.The model is fine-tuned to classify emotions such as anger, disgust, fear, happiness, sadness, surprise, and neutrality, aiming to provide efficient and real-time emotion detection capabilities which inturn can be used for restaurent review.The system’s outputs provide restaurant managers with real-time insights into customer emotions, enhancing their ability to respond promptly to service issues and improve overall dining experiences.
 By integrating emotional feedback, the proposed approach offers a richer and more nuanced understanding